FIVE MOST SURPRISING FINDS

 The Deadly Consequences

 The distrust and the bias converge to produce deadly outcomes.
-Black Americans have a life expectancy about four years shorter than white Americans.
-Black women are three times more likely to die in childbirth.
-Black men are twice as likely to die of prostate cancer — not because the cancer is more aggressive but because it is detected later and treated less aggressively.
+Black Americans live about four years less than white Americans, and Black women die in childbirth at three times the rate.
+Black men are twice as likely to die of prostate cancer — not because the cancer is more aggressive, but because it is caught later and treated less aggressively.

 Black patients with heart disease, kidney disease, diabetes, and cancer consistently show worse outcomes than white patients with the same conditions, and the gap persists after controlling for every variable except the treatment itself.